zebbarry/pingpong/README.txt

 ------------

 START:
-Board is ready to start a game when the words 'PONG' are scrolling across the screen.
-When with another board that also has "PONG" displaying, press down the joystick button to start the game.
+Board is ready to start a game when the words "PUSH TO START" are scrolling across the screen.
+When with another board that also has "PUSH TO START" displaying, press down the joystick button to start the game.
 You will start with the ball.

 CONTROL: